 Alternative Plants (Alternative Native Species)

-There are a considerable number of native pondweeds such Elodea canadensis and E. nuttallii.
+There are a considerable number of native pondweeds such as Elodea canadensis and E. nuttallii.

 Whenever possible, use as alternatives plant species that are native and adapted to the ecological region where you live.
 They will be more valuable to the wildlife species that have evolved with them and depend upon them for food and shelter.
 Check with your local native plant society for recommendations and sources of native plants.